Fairfax: Established Residential Community

 Sump Pump Failures

-Fairfax subdivisions with finished basements rely on sump pumps and see the same failure modes.
-Heavy rain events overwhelm marginal pumps; extended power outages during storms shut them off entirely without battery backup.
+Fairfax subdivisions with finished basements rely on sump pumps and see the same failure modes as Hiawatha and Northwest Cedar Rapids.
+Heavy rain events overwhelm marginal pumps; extended power outages during heavy rain shut them off entirely without battery backup.
 Standard mitigation, plus pump replacement and battery backup recommendations as part of the work.

 Older Home Plumbing